microsoft/FluidFramework/.changeset/wet-hoops-drop.md

 For map nodes, every key that was added, removed, or updated by a change to the tree is included in the list of properties.

-For array nodes, the list of properties will always be empty.
+For array nodes, the set of properties will always be undefined: there is currently not an API to get details about changes to an array.